torrinicholas/user-orders-app/README.md

-## Project Overview
+### Project Overview
-Backend: Symfony 7, Docker.
-Frontend: Angular 18, Bootstrap 5.
+The project uses Docker and Symfony 7 for the backend, while Angular 18 and Bootstrap 5 are used for the frontend.

 ### Prerequisites
 Ensure Docker and Docker Compose are installed.